Buffavento Castle: Architecture

-Buffavento is situated on an elevation of 960 m above sea level, and has approximately 600 steps leading up to it.
-The steep crags surrounding it make it inaccessible from west, east and north.
+Buffavento is situated at an elevation of 960 m above sea level, and has approximately 600 steps leading up to it.
+The steep crags surrounding it make it inaccessible from the north, east and west.
 Many of the castle's buildings are irregular in shape, as the limited available space forced its builders to economize space.
 The main building material was dressed limestone from the island's coasts and stones taken directly from the mountain on which the castle stands.
 The architecture carries no signs of decoration.
 The castle is divided into two wards the upper one facing the sea and the lower one the plain.
 The wards were connected by a long staircase, which was later destroyed by the Venetians who deemed the fortifications redundant.

 The castle's outbuildings consist of a big water cistern and a stable, which would have been rendered useless in the event of a siege.
-The castle's gates were located inside a two storey rectangular tower, which encompassed a Frankish style pointed arch.
-To the west of the tower there are three barrel vaulted buildings and recess all Frankish in origin.
+The castle's gates were inside a two storey rectangular tower, which encompassed a Frankish style pointed arch.
+To the west of the tower are three barrel vaulted buildings and recess all Frankish in origin.
 The buildings immediately behind the gate are three irregularly shaped chambers, the fourth building's ruins can be found nearby.
 The castle's main stairway then branches to the west leading to a two storey, unvaulted Byzantine building, which is divided into three large chambers.
 The castle's upper ward included a rectangular Byzantine cistern, interconnected with 4 rectangular wards containing pipes for collecting water.
-On upper ward's eastern side was guarded by a short, Frankish, groin vaulted tower.
+The upper ward's eastern side was guarded by a short, Frankish, groin vaulted tower.
 On its sides was the eastern cistern and a building that may have served as a church.
 At the extreme west of the castle stands a ruined, isolated tower.
-The lack of a kitchen or a food storage, points to the fact that rooms were multi functional in their nature.
+The lack of a kitchen or a food storage, points to the rooms being multifunctional.

-Popular culture
+In popular culture

 Buffavento Castle appears in the video game Assassin's Creed: Bloodlines.